 For example, let’s say you’re talking to one of your employees and say, “You’re doing a great job handling the XYZ project.”
 While you might say they’re doing a great job, if your brow is furrowed, you’re frowning and your arms are crossed, your nonverbal communication is sending a different message—and, chances are, that employee is going to question how well you think they’re actually doing.

 Some nonverbal cues that tend to communicate strongly (regardless of what verbal words they’re paired with) include:

 - Crossed arms: When your arms are crossed, it can appear like you’re closed off or defensive—even if you’re saying you’re open.

 - Furrowed brow and/or frown: It doesn’t matter how positive your verbal message is—if you have an angry expression on your face, it’s not going to come across as positive.

-- Eye contact: When you maintain consistent eye contact when in conversation with someone, you tend to come across as engaged, authentic and honest.
-When you avoid eye contact or constantly shift your gaze, those nonverbal cues may send the message that you’re uncomfortable, nervous or being dishonest.
+- Eye contact: When you maintain consistent eye contact when in conversation with someone, you tend to come across as engaged, authentic, and honest.
+When you avoid eye contact or constantly shift your gaze, those nonverbal cues may send the message that you’re uncomfortable, nervous, or dishonest.

 If you want to foster effective communication in your business, it’s important to understand all three methods of communication—and how and when to use each.